dstoianovici/Teensy4_L298_MotorController/README.md

 The open_motor python library is located in 'open_motor/python_serial/src/open_motor'.
 To use this library in your projects please copy 'open_motor_serial.py' into your working directory, or link back to the original install location as done with 'sys.path' in the examples using an absolute path from the working directory of your code.
 This is a temporary solution as the package is not yet prepared for pip distribution.

+Although this is being distributed with a virtual environment, this method is not entirely portable and migration to installable pip package will occur in the near future.

 ## Board Dimensions